norc-heal/heal-data-pkg-guide/docs/terms/index.md

     * **start this right away**
     * audit all files/resources already collected or produced by or for your study
+    * determine the data-sharing orientation(s) or goal(s) of your study right away (results-support orientation and/or dataset-sharing orientation)

 2. Organize and consistently name your files and folders